N1OF/WeatherScan-2.0/README.md

 # WeatherScan-2.0
 WeatherScan 2.0 - README

-These scripts are used to send a PD120 SSTV image via a Amateur Radio Transceiver that is either a forecast for the area, or a radar image pulled from NWS.
+These scripts are used to send a PD120 SSTV image from Linux via an Amateur Radio Transceiver that is either a forecast for the area, or a radar image pulled from NWS.
+Project designed for Debian/GNOME Linux.

 RADAR